Ranork/Auto-Linkedin/README.md

 ## Usage

-1. Open the `.env` file and configure your LinkedIn account credentials and other necessary settings for automation tasks.
+1. Open the `.env` file and configure your LinkedIn account credentials (username & password) and other necessary settings for automation tasks.

 2. Run the application:
    ```bash